wouterbulten/wouterbulten.github.io/_posts/tech/2019-08-02-prostate-epithelium-segmentation-deep-learning.md

 <img class="lazyload" data-src="/assets/images/peso/ihc_he_overlay.jpg" style="max-width: 100%;" alt="To train our system we make use of registered H&E and IHC stained slides.
 Registration makes it possible to transfer annotations from one domain to the other.">

+<a name="method"></a>
 ## Method

 To train our system, we used a two-step approach.
-First, we trained a convolutional network to segment epithelium in immunohistochemically (IHC) stained tissue sections applying an epithelial marker (CK8/18 & P63).
+First, we trained a convolutional network to segment epithelium in the IHC slides.
 By applying color deconvolution and subsequent recognition of positively stained pixels, we were able to have extensive training data while preventing the cumbersome and imprecise process of manually annotating epithelial regions.
+After this first step, we transfered the annotations to the H&E slides and trained the final network.
+The steps are described in more detail below:

 1. On a subset of the IHC dataset, we applied color deconvolution to select the brown color channel.
-The resulting mask contains most of the epithelial tissue but also includes artifacts.
+Some binary operations were used to remove small artifacts.
+The resulting mask contains most of the epithelial tissue but also includes non epithelial tissue that was colored by the stain (such as corpora amylacea).
 2. On this subset, we corrected significant errors by hand.
 Artifacts were marked as such.
-Note that this task is only a fraction of the work, instead of annotating individual epithelial cells, only errors have to be annotated in a subset of the slides.
+Note that this task is only a fraction of the work; instead of annotating individual epithelial cells, only errors have to be annotated in a subset of the slides.
 3. We trained a first U-Net on the corrected IHC slides.
 This network could then be used to generate epithelial masks for all the IHC slides (including the non-corrected slides).
 4. We registered the H&E and IHC slides.
-As they were restained, the masks generated by the IHC network matched the H&E slides perfectly.
+As the original tissue was restained, the masks generated by the IHC network matched the H&E slides perfectly.
 5. The final network was trained using the transferred masks.

+All hyperparameters for both U-Nets can be found in the [paper](https://www.nature.com/articles/s41598-018-37257-4).

 <br>

 <img class="lazyload" data-src="/assets/images/peso/epithelium_segmentation_algorithm.png" style="max-width: 100%;" alt="Method used to segment epithelial tissue.
 First we train a system to segment epithelial tissue on IHC, later we transfer this to H&E to train the final system.">

+<a name="results"></a>
 ## Results

 Our system was able to accurately segment epithelial tissue, both in benign and cancerous regions (overall F1 score of 0.893).
 Even in regions with high grade prostate cancer, the system is able to segment individual cells.
 Some problems occurred in regions with high inflammation (that can look very similar to epithelial tissue).
 Correcting the color deconvolution masks increased the performance, but even more important removed consistent misclassifications of non-epithelial regions (like corpora amylacea).
 For a complete overview of all results, including results on an external dataset, please refer to the [paper (Open Access)](https://www.nature.com/articles/s41598-018-37257-4).

+The final U-Net was a critical component in the automatic data labeling technique of our project on [automated Gleason grading](/blog/tech/automated-gleason-grading-deep-learning/).
+Using the epithelial masks, we were able to generate precise gland-level outlines of benign and tumorous tissue in prostate biopsies.

 <img class="lazyload" data-src="/assets/images/peso/epithelium_testset_results.jpg" style="max-width: 100%;" alt="Segmentation examples from the test set.
 Green pixels show true positive, red false positive and blue false negative.
 The top two rows displays two cases (a–d) of PCa where the network segments the epithelial tissue almost perfectly.
 In the bottom row two failure cases are shown: a case of high grade PCa (e) and a benign region (f) where debris inside the gland is segmented.">

+<a name="more-info"></a>
 ## More info

 <br><a href="https://www.nature.com/articles/s41598-018-37257-4" class="btn btn-primary">Read full paper on Scientific Reports</a>